 Dr. Parks graduated B.A. in 1853 from the University of Dublin (Trinity College) in 1853.
 He studied law for two years and decided to pursue an education in medicine at the University of Dublin in 1855.
 He graduated with honours in 1859.
 Dr. Parks interned at Steevens’s, Meath and Coombe Hospitals and he was admitted to the Royal College of Surgeons in 1859.

-After completing his internship, Dr. Parks served as Acting Assistant Surgeon with the Royal Navy.
-In 1860 Dr. Parks was practicing medicine with the Royal Navy as an Assistant Surgeon at the Royal Navy Hospital in Plymouth, England.
+After completing his internship in 1860, Dr. Parks was practicing medicine with the Royal Navy as an Assistant Surgeon at the Royal Navy Hospital in Plymouth, England.
 According to the 1861 census, Dr. Parks was listed “at sea, west of Spain”.
 Dr. Parks was in Lismore, Ireland between 1861 and 1863 and he pursued advanced studies in midwifery for 6 months at the Coombs Lying-In Maternity Hospital in Dublin, Ireland.
-He graduated in 1862.
-In 1866 he immigrated to New York and he enlisted in the United States Army on the 13th of June, 1866.
-His enlistment recorded his height as 5’7″ and he had grey eyes, light brown hair and a fair complexion.
+He graduated in 1862 and in 1866 he immigrated to New York.
+Dr. Parks enlisted in the United States Army on the 13th of June, 1866.
+His enlistment recorded his height as 5’7″ with grey eyes, light brown hair and a fair complexion.
 His occupation was listed as surgeon.
 Dr. Parks was discharged on the 13th of June, 1869 by “expiry of service” at Corpus Christy, Texas.

 In 1898 Dr. and Mrs. Parks were residing in Ashton, Rhode Island.